 5. Emphasize Everyday Ease: Gifts For Staying Vital and Connected

 Independence comes in many forms, but doctors often judge it by the ability to carry out daily living activities, simply taking care of oneself and one’s needs—getting dressed, eating properly, moving about with relative ease.
 Aids and gadgets that facilitate these everyday actions make a big difference in quality of life and the ability to age at home.

-Our Founder’s Choice, the Pathlighter lighted walking cane, solves two issues in one: mobility and vision enhancement.
+The Hurrycane Freedom Edition All-Terrain Walking Cane assists greatly in improving the quality of life for those aging at home by vastly increasing mobility.
 To learn about more specific gift choices, read The 5 Best Holiday Gift Ideas For Seniors